On Embeddings for Numerical Features in Tabular Deep Learning: Implementation details

-\subsection{Implementation Details}
+In this section, we test Fourier features implemented exactly as in \citet{fourier-features}, i.e. pre-activation coefficients are not trained and features are mixed right from the start.
+Importantly, the latter means that this approach is not covered by the embedding framework described in \autoref{sec:general-framework}.
+As reported in \autoref{tab:A_fourier}, MLP equipped with the original Fourier features does not perform well even compared to the vanilla MLP.
+So, it seems to be important to embed each feature separately as described in \autoref{sec:general-framework}.

+\section{Implementation details}

 We mostly follow \citet{revisiting} in terms of the tuning, training and evaluation protocols.
-Nevertheless, for completeness, we list all the details in this section.

 \textbf{Data preprocessing}.
 Preliminary data preprocessing is known to be crucial for the optimization of tabular DL models.
 For each dataset, the same preprocessing was used for all deep models for a fair comparison.
-By default, we use the quantile transformation from the Scikit-learn library \citep{scikit-learn}.
-We apply standardization (mean subtraction and scaling) to Eye Movements and no preprocessing to Otto Group Product Classification since these preprocessing strategies lead to much better results for most DL models compared to the quantile-based one.
+For all datasets except for Otto Group Product Classification, we use the quantile transformation from the Scikit-learn library \citep{scikit-learn}.
+For Otto Group Product Classification, we do not apply any feature preprocessing.
 We also apply standardization to regression targets for all algorithms.

 \textbf{Tuning}.
 For every dataset, we carefully tune each model's hyperparameters.
 The best hyperparameters are the ones that perform best on the validation set, so the test set is never used for tuning.
 For most algorithms, we use the Optuna library \citep{optuna} to run Bayesian optimization (the Tree-Structured Parzen Estimator algorithm), which is reported to be superior to random search \citep{hp-tuning}.
 The search spaces for all hyperparameters are reported in the appendix.